Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: From Games to MDPs and Back: Existence of Equilibrium

 Lemma~\ref{lemma:POMDP}, whose proof is straightforward and omitted, gives conditions under which a player faces a POMDP.
-Under certain additional conditions, described below in Corollary~\ref{corollary:fully-observed-MDP} and in Lemma~\ref{lemma:mean-field-MDP}, one can show that player $i \in \NN$ faces a fully observed MDP.
+Under certain additional conditions, such as those presented in Theorem~\ref{theorem:mean-field-MDP}, one can show that player $i \in \NN$ faces a fully observed MDP.
 When player $i$ faces an MDP in its observation variable, the classical theory of MDPs and reinforcement learning can be brought to bear on player $i$'s optimization problem, leading to results on the existence of certain equilibrium policies and characterization of one's best-response set.